-- Note that when pulling out, you must hold the condom at the base.
-This will keep it in place as you pull out.
+- When pulling out, hold the condom at the base.
+This will keep it in place.

 - Dispose of the used condom.
 Do not reuse a condom for any reason, even if it is with the same sexual partner.

-For more information on using a male condom correctly, you can visit the CDC and talk with a health care professional.
+For more information on using a male condom correctly, you can visit the CDC or talk with a health care professional.

 What Are the Symptoms of Herpes?